Character: The mental and moral qualities distinctive to an individual; a person in a novel, play or movie.

 An engaging character is one who defies labels, one who challenges preconceptions, one we empathize with and even care about in spite of the abhorrent choices they make.
 A well-written character is complex and dynamic.

 This week is one of those between places.
 We’re swinging between Christmas and the New Year, between 2017 and 2018.
-The holiday season has stirred up our memories, our family situations, our nostalgia, grief, gratitude, financial fears and resentments.
+The holiday season has stirred up our memories, our family situations, our grief, gratitude, and financial fears.
 We’ve traveled, abandoned our usual diet and routines, gotten worn out and indulged in sugar and alcohol.
 The flu is abroad.
 The package was stolen off the porch.
 The dog bit Santa when he came down the chimney.

 Here, my friends, is the between place of authentic character.
 Not who we wish to be.
 Not who we say we are.
 Not who we present ourselves as on Facebook or pretend to be for our families and coworkers or resolve to become in the New Year, but who we are today, with our blind spots, our secrets, our fears, our greasy oven, our favorite coffee cup, indigestion, bills to pay, snow to shovel, our comfy sagging chair and what we choose to do with this in-between time.